mmdmoa/pygame-snake-tutorial/tutorial/english/step-1.md

-in this step we achieve basic functionality for our screen, and are preparing our structures for the next steps
+In this step, we will achieve basic functionality for our screen and prepare our structures for the next steps.

 ## changes at core/commons/names

-this class imports every name that I'm sure of I'm going to need in most of my classes. by just importing everything from `core.common.names` I will have access to all of those names, it's a fast and clean method to import things.
+This class enables us to import all the necessary names that we are likely to require in most of our classes.
+By utilizing the `core.common.names` module and importing everything, we can easily access all the required names in a fast and efficient manner.

+This streamlined approach to importing allows us to maintain a clean and organized codebase.

 ```python
 # Optional helps the linters, it's not a necessary component for our project